karunakarhv/MyPractice/Hashnode/Java/Topics.md

 23. Set Interface in Java
 24. Queue Interface in Java
 25. Deque Interface in Java
+26. Map Interface in Java

 # Topics for scheduling
-1. Map Interface in Java
+1. SortedMap Interface in Java

 # Topics yet to schedule